 Leaving an Assessment and Treatment Unit – Alan’s journey

 Sharing a home with other people is a major trigger for Alan’s challenging behaviour so, when Dimensions supported him to move out of an assessment and treatment unit (ATU) and into his own home, he stopped intimidating others and started enjoying his life.

 Alan is in his fifties.
 He lives with autism, moderate learning disabilities, obsessive compulsive disorder and bi-polar disorder.
 Living with others caused anxiety and challenging behaviour, putting a strain on the support service and his house mates.

 While living in residential care Alan found it very difficult to share his home with other people – his compulsions to make other people drinks and keep the building clean couldn’t be fulfilled.
 He displayed his anxiety through behaviour that challenges, affecting himself, his staff and his house mates.
-His support provider couldn’t cope with his severe challenging behaviour so he was transferred to sheltered accommodation.
+His support provider couldn’t cope with his severe behaviours of distress so he was transferred to sheltered accommodation.

 While in sheltered accommodation Alan’s anxieties increased.
 Without regular support he tried to make contact with his neighbours, sometimes forcing his way into their home.
 His behaviour became destructive and he started trying to flood his home.
 After threatening his neighbours the police intervened.
 Alan was moved to an assessment and treatment unit.